AdaCore/ada-spark-rfcs/considered/rfc-finalization.rst

 Motivation
 ==========

-Resource acquisition and proper release of acquired resources these can be a hassle in the presence of exceptions or in the case of "fail early" patterns.
+Resource acquisition and proper release of acquired resources can be a hassle in the presence of exceptions or in the case of "fail early" patterns.
 Often, controlled types can be used to automate this, but this requires explicit wrappers.
 This proposal tries to simplify and extend the concept of locally scoped resource management.